locationtech/geomesa/docs/user/hbase/install.rst

 ``geomesa-hbase-distributed-runtime`` JAR or for some other reason do not wish to register the coprocessor site wide you may configure the coprocessor on a per-table basis.
 This can be done by utilizing the the hbase shell as shown below.
-When specifying a coprocessor, the coprocessor must be available on the HBase classpath on all of the master and region servers or you must provide the HDFS URL for the ``geomesa-hbase-distributed-runtime`` JAR.
+When specifying a coprocessor, the coprocessor must be available on the HBase classpath on all of the master and region servers or you must provide the HDFS URL for the ``geomesa-hbase-distributed-runtime`` JAR that was deployed in :ref:`hbase_deploy_distributed_runtime`.

 To run the hbase shell simply execute: